 Yet changing economic, social and political situations in both developed and developing countries have combined to create needs for constant innovations and reforms in education.
-As Durkheim (1938) argued,
+As Durkheim (1938:167) argued,

-"Educational transformations are always the result and the symptom of social transformations in terms of which they are to be explained.
-In order for people to feel at any particular moment in time the need to change its educational system, it is necessary that new ideas and needs have emerged in which the former system is no longer adequate."
-(Durkheim, 1938 p.167)
+Educational transformations are always the result and the symptom of social transformations in terms of which they are to be explained.
+In order for people to feel at any particular moment in time the need to change its educational system, it is necessary that new ideas and needs have emerged in which the former system is no longer adequate.

 This is more so in developing countries where from the late 1950s to mid 1970s independence from colonial administrators, and in some cases new found wealth based on natural resources have contributed to a redefinition of social priorities and objectives.
-As Fagerlind and Saha (1982) contended, although it is difficult to pinpoint when strong links between education and social and economic development began, nevertheless, massive investment in education is argued by Adams (1977) who also contended
+As Fagerlind and Saha (1982) contended, although it is difficult to pinpoint when strong links between education and social and economic development began, nevertheless, educational systems were said to produce the skilled manpower and the new knowledge requisite for technological advancement and economic growth.

 "...it is certain that by late 1950s and early 1960s there was general agreement among politicians, educational and social planners, and schools that education was a key change agent for moving societies along the development continuum."
-(Fagerlind and Saha, 1982 p.39)
+(Fagerlind and Saha, 1982:39)

 And within this context, expanded and improved educational provision became a focus of development efforts, especially in developing countries as a means of acquiring new skills and increasing productivity.
-A further strong rationale behind
+A further strong rationale behind massive investment in education is argued by Adams (1977:299) who also contended